 - Sesame Seeds: Used for garnish.

-To prep and bake the wings, I start by patting them dry with a paper towel to get rid of any extra moisture.
+1. Cook the wings: I start by patting the wings dry with a paper towel to get rid of any extra moisture.
 Then, I toss them in a mix of oil, salt, pepper, garlic powder, and brown sugar until they’re well coated.
 After that, I place them on a wire rack set over a baking sheet and bake for about 20 minutes.
 Once that’s done, I flip them over and bake for another 15-20 minutes until they’re nice and crispy.
 Easy, right?

-While the wings are baking, I get started on the sauce.
+2. Make the sauce: While the wings are baking, I get started on the sauce.
 In a small saucepan, I mix together soy sauce, Gochujang, Gochugaru, honey, brown sugar, minced garlic, sesame oil, and rice wine.
 I cook it over medium heat, bringing it to a simmer, and stir occasionally until the sauce thickens up.
-It usually takes about 5-6 minutes to get that perfect consistency!
+It takes about 5-6 minutes to get that perfect consistency.

 Alpana’s Tips

 My version of Korean Inspired Chicken Wings!!
-These wings aren’t just tasty, they make any meal more fun and memorable, whether it’s game day or a family dinner.
+These wings aren’t just tasty, they make any meal more fun and memorable.

 So, whether you’re cheering for a win or just hanging out with friends and family, these wings are a hit that brings everyone together.
 Here’s to delicious food and great times with loved ones.